bridgecrew-perf6/deploy-airflow-celery-ubuntu/README.md

 ## As user "root"

-1. Connect to server with ssh root@host and clone the repo  `git clone https://github.com/felrobotics/deploy-airflow-celery-ubuntu.git`
+1. Connect to server with ssh root@host (put in host your machine ip or host url) and clone the repo  `git clone https://github.com/felrobotics/deploy-airflow-celery-ubuntu.git`
 2. Create user "airflow" by running the script setup/create_users.sh
 3. Logout root (not recommened to work as root user)